 We recall that cl-ide is a name of a class.
+It is necessary here to mark new-sto with cl-ide as a local store of a procedure call.

 A state that satisfies condition (5) guarantees that starting with it, the execution of pass-actual will terminate cleanly, and the output state will satisfy condition con.
 We shall use this condition in Sec.
 9.4.6.3, where we formulate a rule for constructing correct procedure calls.